 Well trained, skilled and knowledgeable teachers provide the foundation for a high quality education system in which every Australian student receives excellent teaching.
 The Literacy and Numeracy Test for Initial Teacher Education Students (the test) is designed to assess initial teacher education students’ personal literacy and numeracy skills to ensure teachers are well equipped to meet the demands of teaching and assist higher education providers, teacher employers and the general public to have increased confidence in the skills of graduating teachers.

-All students enrolled in an initial teacher education course (either undergraduate or postgraduate) will be expected to sit and meet the test standard prior to graduation.
+All students enrolled in an accredited initial teacher education course (either undergraduate or postgraduate) will be expected to sit and meet the test standard prior to graduation.
+From 2024, students who are required to sit the test will need to have a test attempt (but do not have to meet the test standard) in their first year of an accredited ITE course.
+For further information, please visit the Australian Institute for Teaching and School Leadership Limited (AITSL) website.
 Some higher education providers may also require you to sit the test as part of their course entry requirements.
 In addition, some states and territories may require successful test results to complete your final practicum to register or to be employed as a teacher.
 You should contact your higher education provider and the teacher regulation authority in your state or territory to confirm their requirements.